 - recommended period: All Year

-Barbahar – Combine a short Hike with a nice meal or drink while enjoying great views of the Judean Mountains.
+Barbahar – Combine a short Hike with a nice meal or drink while enjoying magnificent views of the Judean Mountains.

 - Distance from Jerusalem: 30 Kilometers.